-- G. All occupied spaces shall have a BACnet compliant space temperature sensors, with an occupancy button and a warmer cooler adjustment.
+- flow measurement device capable of measuring the minimum outdoor air intake flow with an accuracy of plus or minus 15% of the design minimum outdoor air rate, as defined by ASHRAE 62.1 for mechanical ventilation systems where 20% or more of the design supply airflow serves non-densely occupied spaces. - G. All occupied spaces shall have a BACnet compliant space temperature sensors, with an occupancy button and a warmer cooler adjustment.
 High occupancy spaces shall utilize a CO2 sensor for demand controlled ventilation.
 Consult with Ga Tech's Section 230800 (contact Facilities Engineering for the latest copy) for specific control sequences. - H. Chiller plant optimization controls to interface with the control package provided by the chiller manufacturer.
 Controls shall have the following points: Chill water supply temperature, chill water return temperature, condenser water supply, condenser water return temperature, indoor air temperature, outdoor air temperature, and chillers start/stop enable chiller set point reset. - I. Include any temperature and/or pressure sensors that will provide enough information to complete thermodynamic picture of the engineer's project, for example if you are connecting to the central chill water distribution system the engineer should include: temperature sensor, pressure sensors on the supply and return.
 Also include a flow transducer.
 Specify BTU calculations on the water extracted from the distribution system.
 See meter section.
 Flow metering sensor shall be an ultrasonic Doppler Effect sensor that does not penetrate the piping. - 1.
-The control sequences shall be included on the construction documents and coordinated with JCI prior to bid.
+The control sequences shall be included on the construction documents and coordinated with JCl prior to bid.
 The intent is to provide sequences that have been proven and are consistent with the campus. - J. The DDC contractor shall program the building controllers and existing DDC central operation server using Johnson Controls Inc, Metasys ADX server to locally log trend data at the building.
 On a continuous cycle the ADX server shall establish communications with the main building controller and retrieve the trend data.
 The server based operator workstation shall print the trend data in columns and rows and print a graphic chart depicting graphed data scaled in engineering units over the period of trend capture. - K. The DDC contractor shall install all graphic displays for all systems and controlled devices in the ADX server.
 The graphic displays shall illustrate the depiction of the device, sensor and control point locations.
 The graphic displays shall display dynamic sensor valves in engineering units. - L. The DDC contractor shall update the Georgia Tech Johnson Controls, Inc, Metasys ADX server with all set points, analog and digital input points and analog and digital output points. - M. The central computer shall contain an exact copy of all DDC control sequences in the project and be accessible to Georgia Tech personnel. - N. The DDC contractor shall provide as part of shop drawings a complete block DDC program; showing all logic, set points and control schedules.
 The contractor shall reference design criteria's sections, and paragraphs to note which portions of the diagram depict the control sequence.
 The DDC contractor shall install a copy of the DDC control shop drawings on the campus web server. - O. A complete points list with range and scale for electrical and engineering units shall be provided as part of the shop submittal.